In the guide

 IT IS ILLEGAL FOR ANYONE UNDER THE AGE OF 18 TO POSSESS CATEGORY F2 FIREWORKS OR CATEGORY F3 FIREWORKS IN A PUBLIC PLACE

 If you are charged with an offence, you have the defence that you took all reasonable precautions and exercised all due diligence to avoid committing the offence.
-It is your responsibility to keep within the law and to have systems in place that will act as a 'due diligence' defence to an allegation that a sale has taken place to a person under the minimum legal age.
+It is your responsibility to keep within the law and to have systems in place that will act as a 'due diligence' defence to an allegation that a supply has taken place to a person under the minimum legal age.

 Offences are of strict liability, which means that they can occur even when the business owner is not on the premises.Back to top